Examples: Block GRANT Changes on Production Objects

 requires_exception: true

-# HIGH: Warn on these patterns (or block if strict)
+# HIGH: warn on these (or block if you're strict)

 description: Warn on ALL PRIVILEGES grants